General Externship Program Information

 Bi-weekly reflection paper submissions must include an hours log.
 Hours may simply be noted at the top or bottom of the reflection paper.
 Please report the number of hours that were completed during the time period between reflection papers, as well as the cumulative fieldwork hours total for the semester so far.
 Externship Attorney Supervisors do not need to "sign off" on an extern's hours report.
 Travel time to and from an externship placement does not count towards extership hours, but travel time between the placement office and the court (or other venue) may count towards externship hours if the time was spent discussing cases, process, strategy or assignments with a supervising attorney.
 Students must complete externship hours – 50 hours of fieldwork for every registered credit – between the first day of classes and the last day of exams.

 Site visits and evaluations

-Dean Bart will conduct site visits for each student extern.
+Externship faculty supervisors may conduct externship site visits.
 At the end of the semester, externship supervising attorneys will be asked to fill out a Final Evaluation Form in order to provide feedback on the student extern's performance during the externship.